maxnachlinger/node-pseudo-l10n/README.md

 // for a single string
 pseudoLoc.transformString('This ends with a string place-holder %s');
-// returns 'Ţĥîš éñðš ŵîţĥ à šţŕîñĝ þļàçé-ĥôļðéŕ %s'
+// returns 'Ţĥîîîš éééñðš ŵîîîţĥ ààà šţŕîîîñĝ þļàààçééé-ĥôôôļðéééŕ %s'

 // for PO files
 pseudoLoc({